microsoft/ApplicationInsights-node.js/README.md

 // Application Insights SDK setup....
 ```

-Alternatively, instead of using a configuration file, you can specify the entire content of the JSON configuration via the environment variable APPLICATIONINSIGHTS_CONFIGURATION_CONTENT.
+Alternatively, instead of using a configuration file, you can specify the entire content of the JSON configuration via the environment variable `APPLICATIONINSIGHTS_CONFIGURATION_CONTENT`.

 ### Sampling